ConfigMgr

 MS Docs: https://docs.microsoft.com/en-us/mem/configmgr/osd/understand/task-sequence-steps#BKMK_CheckReadiness

-I’m going to highly recommend looking over the docs, they explain step, the options, and the varaibles created along with the return code, so I’m not going to go into that much, what I’ll do is give some real world info of implementing this step and some thoughts you’ll need to put into the setting values.
+I’m going to highly recommend looking over the docs, they explain step, the options, and the variables created along with the return code, so I’m not going to go into that much, what I’ll do is give some real world info of implementing this step and some thoughts you’ll need to put into the setting values.

 PowerShell